Nicolas1203/mkd_ocl/readme.md

                         How many images do you want to retrieve from the memory/ltm --buffer BUFFER       What buffer do you want ?
-See available buffers in utils/name_match.py --drop-method {random}
+See available buffers in utils/name_match.py --mem-iters MEM_ITERS
-                        How to drop images from memory when adding new ones.
-  --mem-iters MEM_ITERS
                         Number of iterations on memory --learner LEARNER     What learner do you want ?
 See list of available learners in utils/name_match.py
-  --debug
   --eval-mem
   --eval-random
-  --lab-pc LAB_PC       Number of labeled images per class to use in unsupervised
-                        evaluation.
   --n-runs N_RUNS       Number of runs, with different seeds each time.
-  --start-seed START_SEED
-                        First seed to use.
-  --run-id RUN_ID       Id of the current run in multi run.
   --kornia
   --no-kornia
   --n-augs N_AUGS
   --tf-type {full,partial}
                         Data augmentation sequence to use.
-  --var VAR             Variance for fd loss. kappa=1/var for VMF and kappa=1/2*var
-                        for AGD.
-  --fd-loss FD_LOSS     vmf or agd loss
-  -mu MU                mu value for FD model.
   --derpp-alpha DERPP_ALPHA
                         Values of alpha un der++ loss --derpp-beta DERPP_BETA